 This is the Kea Point walk map.
-You first take the road to the White Horse Hill car park and start walking from there, or you can walk all the way from the Aoraki Mount Cook Village.
+You first take the road to the White Horse Hill car park where you will start the walk or you can walk all the way from the Aoraki Mount Cook Village.
 It’s not a long distance.

-This is the dramatic Mueller Lake.
-And as we know the turquoise water colour comes from glacial melted water that contains ground rock.
+This is the dramatic blue Mueller Lake.
+And as we already know its turquoise water colour comes from glacial melted water that contains ground rock.

-From the Kea Point viewpoint there also is a direct view to Mount Cook, the highest mountain in New Zealand and the deep Hooker Valley in front of Mount Cook.
+From the Kea Point viewpoint there also is a direct view to Mount Cook, the highest mountain in New Zealand and to the deep Hooker Valley in front of Mount Cook.

 As we stood there we saw parts of the glacier break and fall down so Mueller Glacier is melting too.
 Some more strong-coloured melt waters:

-After we had finished the Kea Point Track we still walked along the Hooker Valley Track to get a view of Mueller Lake from the other side.
-The track was nice to walk but Kea Point offered a much better view of Mueller Lake.
+After we had finished the Kea Point Track we still walked along the Hooker Valley Track just to get a view of Mueller Lake from the other side.
+The track was nice to walk but Kea Point gave us a much better view of Mueller Lake.